Couples & Trauma Therapist | EMDR & Gottman Method

 Paris McDonald, LMHC

-U.S. Army Veteran with specialized training in complex trauma, PTSD, and evidence-based protocols for service members and first responders
+• U.S. Army Veteran with specialized training in complex trauma, PTSD, and couples therapy

 About Paris